decentraland/documentation/content/creator/sdk7/2d-ui/onscreen-ui.md

 ## Render a UI

-To display a UI in your scene, use the `renderUi()` function, passing it a valid structure of entities, described in JSX.
+To display a UI in your scene, use the `ReactEcsRenderer.setUiRenderer()` function, passing it a valid structure of entities, described in JSX.

 Each entity is defined as an HTML-like node, with properties for each of its components.